bas080/colcise/README.md

 ## Bugs

+- Not correctly joining with latest matches change.
 - Does not support STDIN or PIPES.
 Will require temp files.
 - An unwanted new line is added at the bottom.